AashirCodes/Aashir-Hashir/README.md

-This is a repoistry which will see our intial year of coding <br>
-i will try to be a good programmer here rest is upto Allah <br>
-i hope this repositry will be good for both of us <Br>
+This is a repository which will see our intial years of coding I will try to be a good programmer here rest is upto Allah I hope this repositry will be good for both of us